uport-project/uport-connect/docs/reference/index.md

 <a name="Connect+logout"></a>

 ### connect.logout()
-Clear any user-specific state from the browser, (both the Connect instance and localStorage) effectively logging them out.
-The keypair (app-instance identity) is preserved
+Clear any user-specific state from the browser (both the Connect instance and localStorage) effectively logging them out.
+The key pair (app-instance identity) is preserved.

 **Kind**: instance method of <code>[Connect](#Connect)</code>
 <a name="Connect+reset"></a>

 ### connect.reset()
-Clear the entire state of the connect instance, including the keypair, from memory and localStorage.
-Rebuild this.credentials with a new app-instance identity
+Clear the entire state of the connect instance, including the key pair from memory and localStorage.
+Rebuild this.credentials with a new app-instance identity.

 **Kind**: instance method of <code>[Connect](#Connect)</code>
 <a name="UportSubprovider"></a>